swing-xyz/examples/examples/swaps-api-nextjs-solana/README.md

 The process/steps for performing a SOL to ETH transaction, and vice versa, are as follows:

 - Getting a [quote](https://developers.swing.xyz/reference/api/cross-chain/1169f8cbb6937-request-a-transfer-quote) and selecting the best route
-- (Optional) Sending a [token approval](https://developers.swing.xyz/reference/api/contract-calls/approval) request for ERC20 Tokens.
+- Sending a [token approval](https://developers.swing.xyz/reference/api/contract-calls/approval) request for ERC20 Tokens.
+(Optional for SOL > ETH Route)
 - Sending a [transaction](https://developers.swing.xyz/reference/api/cross-chain/d83d0d65028dc-send-transfer)

 > Although not essential for performing a swap transaction, providing your users with real-time updates on the transaction's status by polling the [status](https://developers.swing.xyz/reference/api/cross-chain/6b61efd1b798a-transfer-status) can significantly enhance the user experience.